-This Small Batch Queso (aka Nacho Cheese Dip) with roasted jalapeno pepper is made with a secret ingredient to help keep it silky smooth, even after it cools.
+This small batch Homemade Queso (Nacho Cheese Dip) with roasted jalapeno is made with evaporated milk to help keep it smooth, even after it cools.
+Made without Velveeta.

 I’m pretty sure I say this all the time, but I love to snack.